otrv4/otrv4/otrv4.md

 ### Encrypted messages in DAKE's messages

-One message of each DAKE allows participants to attach an encrypted message to
+One message of each DAKE allows participants to attach an encrypted message to them.
+This message will be referred as "attached encrypted message":
-them:

-- The Auth-I message in the case of DAKEZ for the interactive DAKE.
+- The Auth-I message in the case of DAKEZ of the interactive DAKE.
-- The Non-Interactive-Auth message in the case of XZDH for the non-interactive DAKE.
+- The Non-Interactive-Auth message in the case of XZDH of the non-interactive DAKE.

 #### Attaching an encrypted message to Auth-I message in DAKEZ